How to Choose a Phono Cartridge for Your Turntable

 Here is a comparison of common stylus shapes:

-Conical (Spherical)
+Conical (spherical)

 The simplest and most forgiving shape.
 The stylus contacts the groove at a single point, making it tolerant of imperfect setup.
 However, it cannot retrieve the finer details encoded in the groove, and high-frequency tracking is limited.
 Conical styli are well suited to casual listening and DJing with heavy back-cueing and even scratching.